 All this is overseen by the Librarian of Congress, who is appointed by the President of the United States, usually for life.
 The position requires high political savvy and connections, scholarliness, and library acumen.

 Last fall, James H. Billington resigned from his position as Librarian of Congress, which he had held since 1987, and David S. Mao, an American law librarian, became the acting Librarian of Congress.
 Now, as President Obama deliberates his next appointment, he might note that much has changed since the Reagan years, and the next Librarian of Congress will have the ability to either ease or restrict copyright restrictions.
-Will the next Librarian of Congress embrace the Internet age by making more of our national archives available online, or restrict how Americans use content and technology?
+Will the next Librarian of Congress embrace the Internet age with the help of Leased Line Services in innovating and by making more of our national archives available online, or restrict how Americans use content and technology?

 Although Oklahoma has yet to produced a president, it has borne one of our nation’s top librarians, as well numerous other librarians of heroic distinction.
 Librarianship remains a strain of Oklahoma’s history, ever since on November 16, 1907, when Oklahoma’s first Governor Charles N. Haskell was inaugurated on the steps of the Carnegie Library in Guthrie.